jungley/Paper-Pond/README.md

-# Paper-Pond - 48 Prototype Game
+# Paper-Pond - 48 Hour Prototype Game
 Chillenium 2017

 A collection of the scripts developed for the prototype game Paper Pond.